In 2013 Curious City took on a high-minded question from Minneapolis resident Andrew Wambach.

-When will Chicago get its next super tall skyscraper?
+When will Chicago get its next supertall skyscraper?

-Massive developments are difficult to design and build.
+Wherever they are, massive developments are difficult to design and build.
 But when they do happen, it’s generally because two important factors came together to make building up pay off: egos and economics.

 But first, just how tall is that?